mizvol/imi-nets/README.md

 These videos are not very popular, so very few users comment on them.
 Therefore, the network is very small and doesn't bring any interesting insights.
 We don't extract users network for this topic.
 * [Video recommendation network](https://mizvol.github.io/imi-nets/youtube/youtube-videos-haarp/)
 * [Featured channels network](https://mizvol.github.io/imi-nets/youtube/youtube-channels-haarp/)

+*YouTube data is collected using [YouTube Data Tools](https://github.com/bernorieder/YouTube-Data-Tools) by [Bernhard Rieder](http://thepoliticsofsystems.net/about/)